-WWE News: Bill Goldberg, Brock Lesnar both set for ‘Raw’ tonight
+WWE News: Bill Goldberg, Brock Lesnar Both Set For ‘Raw’ Tonight

 - WWE Rumors: Kevin Owens Punished For ‘Raw’s’ Disappointing Attendance

-The only other time the two men wrestled was at WrestleMania 20, when Bill Goldberg beat Brock Lesnar once again.
-That was a notorious contest because Lesnar was leaving to try out for the NFL and Lesnar was retiring so the fans booed both men, throwing them off for the entire night.
+The only other time the two men wrestled was at WrestleMania 20 when Bill Goldberg beat Brock Lesnar once again.
+That was a notorious contest because Lesnar was leaving to try out for the NFL and Lesnar was retiring, so the fans booed both men, throwing them off for the entire night.

 This WrestleMania will definitely be an interesting one.
 When Bill Goldberg beat Kevin Owens for the WWE Universal Championship, it meant the match was going from a grudge match to a title match.
-Before the title was added, even if Brock won he would be down 2 losses to only one win.
-Now, there is a big change as beating Goldberg would take the title away from him as well.
+Before the title was added, even if Brock won he would be down two losses to only one win.
+Now, there is a big change, as beating Goldberg would take the title away from him as well.

 WrestleMania is on April 2 in Orlando.
 It will air on the WWE Network and Brock Lesnar vs. Bill Goldberg is the main event of the show.